-a.
+- a.
 If a Landlord wants to transfer a Deposit we are protecting to another Scheme, they can email their request to support@depositprotection.com.
 They will need to send a list of all the Deposits they want to transfer.
-They also need to send us the details of the Scheme to which we should transfer the Deposits.
+They also need to send us the details of the Scheme to which we should transfer the Deposits. - b.
+If we are satisfied that we have received all the required information, as soon as is reasonably practical, we will: - transfer the relevant Deposit monies directly to the other Scheme;

-- b.
-If we are satisfied that we have received all the required information, as soon as is reasonably practical, we will: - transfer the relevant Deposit directly to the other Scheme; - ii. if applicable, transfer the relevant Interest directly to the other Scheme; - iii. send the other Scheme a list of all details of the Deposits and any accrued Interest we have transferred; and - iiii. close the relevant Deposits and Tenancies on the Landlord's online account. - c.
+- send the other Scheme a list of all details of the Deposits we have transferred; and - close the relevant Deposits and Tenancies on the Landlord's online account. - c.
 We reserve the right to make further enquiries of any Landlord on receipt of a request to transfer Deposits to another Scheme.